mathieucarbou/YaSolR/docs/manual.md

 This feature allows to remap where the 0% power is set (`Min`) and where the 100% power is set (`Max`).
 When remapped, the new duty range (0-100%) will match values from `Min` to `Max` instead of `0` to `100%`.

-This is especially useful when using a module converting the PWM signal to an analog voltage range between 0-10V for a voltage regulator.
+This can be used for example to limit the power output of a dimmer, or to remap the pwm signal sent to a voltage regulator.
-But voltage regulators like LSA do work on a voltage range which is closer to 1-8V, 1 being 0% on the voltage regulator and 8V matching 100%.

 For example, if you set the range to `10-80%, then the new 0 will match a duty cycle of 10% and the new full power (100%) will match a duty cycle of 80%.

-> ##### TIP
->
-> If you use a voltage regulator with a conversion module, you will need to do some testing to find the best range.
-> A good start is to find the triggering voltage of the voltage regulator (usually around 1V) and the maximum voltage (usually around 8V) which matches 100%.
-> This is usually written in the specifications of the voltage regulator.
-> Then remap the dimmer ranges to match these values like the example above.
-{: .block-tip }
+Read more about how to calibrate a voltage regulator in the [Voltage Regulators](#voltage-regulators-lsa-lctc-etc) section.

 #### Display